vinomna/rabbitmq-build-trigger-plugin/README.md

     ]
 }
 ```
+A project name and the token must match (in this version only the token will be checked).

 name in each parameters is compared with existing parameter name by case-insensitive.

 A message must have two properties.

 ```
 content_type: application/json